Alan Peacock

-Alan Peacock (born 29 October 1937 in Middlesbrough, North Riding of Yorkshire) is an English former footballer.
+Alan Peacock (29 October 1937 – 29 June 2025) was an English footballer who played as a forward.

+Club career

-He spent the majority of his career at Middlesbrough, also playing for Leeds United and Plymouth Argyle.
+Peacock spent the majority of his career at Middlesbrough, also playing for Leeds United and Plymouth Argyle.
 He joined Middlesbrough in 1954 and became a regular in the side in 1958 alongside Brian Clough.
 Clough scored the majority of the goals, partly due to Peacock's unselfish attitude in front of goal.
 Clough joined Sunderland in 1961 and the following season Peacock scored 24 in 34 games.